 The completion of the Affirmation of Notification, Invitation and Consultation forms, which must be submitted in CCIP as part of the application for the consolidated program, are key requirements.
 Templates for these forms are provided to school district directors during the winter just prior to the period during which consultations will take place.
 Directions are included on the form and on the DPI Equitable Services web page.

-Other resources on the DPI Equitable Services web page include DPI contact information, timely updates, recorded webinars, guidance from USED, a list of Frequently Asked Questions and the official directory of private schools to be notified annually within each district.
+Other resources on the DPI Equitable Services web page include DPI contact information, timely updates, recorded webinars, guidance from USED, and the official directory of private schools to be notified annually within each district.

 SECTION 5: FISCAL PROCEDURES